primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/v2/services-due.png)

 - Follow Up:
-	- Due Date: "Follow up needed by" on the Follow Up subform
+	- Due Date: "Follow up needed by" on the Follow Up subform.
 		- NOTE: Each Follow Up subform entry will generate its own Task.
 	- Complete: "Follow Up Date" on the Follow Up subform.